ktaylor63/southeast/site/content/articles/seeing-the-forest-for-the-trees.md

 ---
-title: 'Seeing the Forest for the Trees'
+title: 'Seeing the forest for the trees'
 subtitle: 'The Service works through the Longleaf Pine Partnership'
 description: 'More than 30 animal species that depend on longleaf pine forests are federally listed as endangered or threatened, and many more are considered to be at-risk.
 This is why the U.S. Fish and Wildlife Service is working with partners to restore longleaf pine across the southeastern United States.'
 type: feature